Dining Services for Graduate Students

 High Point University offers a variety of dining plans for graduate students whether residing in university housing or off campus.
 As the needs of graduate students can differ these meal plans can be changed to suit your needs.

-Graduate students may choose one of four dining plan options listed below at a cost of $3856.00 per semester plus an additional $260.28 for the NC Dining Tax (If you reside in university housing, the cost of the dining plan is included in your basic Housing and Dining semester charge):
+Graduate students may choose one of four dining plan options listed below for the Fall 2021 and Spring 2022 semesters at a cost of $3972.00 per semester plus an additional $268.11 for the NC Dining Tax (If you reside in university housing, the cost of the dining plan is included in your basic Housing and Dining semester charge):

 (All options are the same cost no matter which you choose)